subugoe/oa2020cadata/analysis/paper.md

 in the context of open access negotiations between library consortia and publishers.
-The restriction to the article types original article and review is in accordance with most open access contracts where other types of journal content like letters or meeting abstracts are not considered (see for instance Sander et al. (2019)).
+The restriction to the article types original article and review is in accordance with most open access contracts where other types of journal content, such as letters or meeting abstracts, are not considered (see for instance Sander et al. (2019)).

-To allocate open access costs to institutions, Schimmer, Geschuhn, and Vogler (2015) proposed to use affiliations from corresponding authors, presuming that corresponding author affiliations can be counted straight.
+To allocate open access costs to institutions, Schimmer, Geschuhn, and Vogler (2015) proposed using affiliations from corresponding authors, presuming that corresponding author affiliations can be counted straight.
 Under this counting method, only one institution or one country receives full credit for a publication (Huang, Lin, and Chen 2011).
-However, there have been some concerns with using corresponding authorship’s data from bibliometric databases for cost analysis recently.
-Gumpenberger, Hölbling, and Gorraiz (2018) noted two potential
-issues: multiple corresponding author affiliations and multiple corresponding authors per article.
+However, there have been some concerns raised over using corresponding authorship’s data from bibliometric databases for cost analysis recently.
+Gumpenberger, Hölbling, and Gorraiz (2018) noted two potential issues: multiple corresponding author affiliations and multiple corresponding authors per article.

-Indeed, the Web of Science has begun to systematically keep track of more than one corresponding author recently: We found that the Web of Science did record more than one corresponding author for 6.2% of indexed articles published between 2014 - 2018.
+Indeed, the Web of Science has recently begun to systematically keep track of more than one corresponding author per paper: We have found that the Web of Science recorded more than one corresponding author for 6.2% of indexed articles published between 2014 - 2018.
 However, Figure 1 suggests that indexing of more than one corresponding author started in 2016.
-Moreover, a 5% of corresponding authors author was internationally co-located (see Figure 2).
-We therefore decided to use whole counting where every original article or review was counted once per country of affiliation of the corresponding author(s).
+Moreover, 5% of corresponding authors had multiple affiliations from different countries (see Figure 2).
+We therefore decided to use whole counting in which every original article or review was counted once per country of affiliation of the corresponding author(s).

 ![Figure 1](002_kb_rp_coverage_files/figure-gfm/ca_author_count-1.png)